genkuroki/public/0053/NotebookLM/README.md

 <audio src="https://github.com/genkuroki/public/raw/refs/heads/main/0053/NotebookLM/03 Discuss practical importance of results based on interval estimates and p-value functions， not only on point estimates and null p-values.m4a" controls></audio>

+* <a href="https://github.com/genkuroki/public/raw/refs/heads/main/0053/NotebookLM/03 Discuss practical importance of results based on interval estimates and p-value functions， not only on point estimates and null p-values.m4a">m4a file</a>
 * 上の論文の短いバージョンのような内容の論文
 * https://x.com/genkuroki/status/1919820767727915348